opatiny/octanis-internship-workbook/docs/general/dailyReports.md

 - maybe clone the things related to VacRob in an independent github repo
 - put the stickers with unique numbers on the distance boards and document them in the right gitlab issue

+### 2019.12.18

+- took the camera and microphone to document on the VacRob
+- loads of filming